FIWARE/tutorials.IoT-Agent/README.md

 of its interactions.
 Each IoT Agent provides a **North Port** [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
 interface which is used for context broker interactions and all interactions beneath this port occur using the native protocol of the attached devices.

+In effect, this brings a standard interface to all IoT interactions at the context information management level.
+Each group of IoT devices are able to use their own propriatory protocols and disparate transport mechanisms under the hood whilst the associated IoT Agent offers a facade pattern to handle this complexity

+IoT Agents already exist or are in development for many common protocols.
+Examples include the following:

+* [IoTAgent-JSON](http://fiware-iotagent-json.readthedocs.io/en/latest/) (HTTP/MQTT transport) - a bridge between an HTTP/MQTT+JSON based protocol and [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
+* [IoTAgent-LWM2M](http://fiware-iotagent-lwm2m.readthedocs.io/en/latest)  (CoaP transport) - a bridge between the Lightweight M2M protocol and [NGSI]
+* [IoTAgent-UL](http://fiware-iotagent-ul.readthedocs.io/en/latest) (HTTP/MQTT transport) -  a bridge between the UltraLight2.0 protocol and [NGSI]
+* [IoTagent-LoraWAN](http://fiware-lorawan.readthedocs.io/en/latest) (CoaP transport) -  a bridge between the LoraWAN protocol and [NGSI]

 ## Southbound Traffic (Commands)